Meals for the homeless – sweet Potato Noodles with Chinese mushroom and vegetables (gluten free option, vegan)

 - 1/2 red capsicum, cleaned and thinly sliced

-- 4-6 Chinese mushroom, soaked in hot water for 20 minutes, remove stalk, thinly sliced
+- 4-6 Chinese mushroom (or a few wood ear fungus), soaked in hot water for 20 minutes, remove stalk, thinly sliced

 - a few stalk of green shallot (scallion), thinly sliced